Sceloporus magister: Description

 An adult male desert spiny lizard usually have conspicuous blue/violet patches on the belly and throat, and a green/blue color on their tails and sides.
 Females and juveniles have large combined dark spots on their back and belly areas, and the blue/violet and green/blue coloring is absent.
 Both sexes have brownish/yellow triangular spots on their shoulders.
 A female desert spiny lizard will lay anywhere from 4 to 24 eggs during the summertime.
 A fully grown desert spiny lizard will reach a body length of up to 5.6 inches.
-Besides their bright colors, the desert spiny lizard changes to darker colors during the winter to allow them to absorb more heat from the sun, and become lighter during the summer to reflect the sun's radiation.
+Besides their bright colors, the desert spiny lizard changes to darker colors during the winter to allow them to absorb more heat from the sunshine, and become lighter during the summer to reflect the Sun's radiation.
 It is frequently seen doing push-ups, pushing its body up and down, as a form of territorial display.
 The first recorded case of Leukemia in the family Phrynosomatidae was found in this species.

 Distribution

-The desert spiny lizard ranges across the deserts of southwestern Arizona and the northeastern plateaus at elevations ranging from near sea level along the Colorado River to about 5,000 feet.
+The desert spiny lizard ranges across the deserts of southern Arizona and the northeastern plateaus at elevations ranging from near sea level along the Colorado River to about 5,000 feet.